 That is while there is value in the items on the right, we value the items on the left more

-Its important to remember these words.
+It is important to remember these words.
 We have them printed out and displayed in the office.
 I periodically check my projects against these values to remind us of what we’re trying to achieve and how Agile is different from managing a project using the Waterfall set of tools.

 Although this manifesto (and resulting ideas/tools) were developed to cope with the changing landscape the internet gave us Agile has spread way beyond software development and professionals from a variety of industries including pharmaceuticals, marketing, not for profits, and even found its way into construction.

-An Agile Application Outside of Software
+Applying Agile Outside of Software

 Retailers need a dynamic approach to manage their linguistic assets which is why we consider this method of project management to be a good fit.

 The project itself was to localize 8,000 food products in a dozen new languages.
 This meant that at any one time we had almost 100,000 products to track and control.
-The project itself was took 18 months and when putting together the team to we presented an Agile approach (which the client agreed to).
+The project itself took 18 months and when putting together the team to we presented an Agile approach (which the client agreed to).
 This is some of my key learnings from that process, I can’t share specifics due to non-disclosure agreements but do hope the reader can gain some information about the implications of running an Agile process outside of software.

 Standardise the KPIs

 Although the project involved a half dozen companies responsible for different delivery elements of the project all of the Key Performance Indicators were rolled up and reported on as one.
 This implied we had to align all service delivery contracts (including bonus and penalties) to all pull in the same direction.
-At the end of each month each Account Director reported on their own areas and how this effected other areas of the project’s scope.
-It helped us to have a appreciation of the project as a whole and the Agile approach led to us finding several very large areas where we could save the customer money and reduce the critical path by almost 30%.
+At the end of each month each Account Director reported on their own areas and how this affected other areas of the project’s scope.
+It helped us to have an appreciation of the project as a whole and the Agile approach led to us finding several very large areas where we could save the customer money and reduce the critical path by almost 30%.

 It was important to all stakeholders that the technology applied to this project was agnostic of all the service providers, that is, no one supplier controls the workflow and technology of the others.
 This was approached by developing one modular system which linked very well via API to the other more specific solutions developed and utilised to carry out specific parts of the process by the different suppliers.
 The client saw one online system.

-Close Knit Teams
+Close Knit International Teams

 Its well documented that organisations who develop cross-disciplinary diverse teams perform better.
-In this project we literally had hundreds of people working together in teams situated all over the world, in many different companies and at very different levels of management. to help us appreciate the complexity of these networks we used a model called the JoHari Window.
+In this project, we literally had hundreds of people working together in teams situated all over the world, in many different companies and at very different levels of management. to help us appreciate the complexity of these networks we used a model called the Johari Window.

 The model was developed to help with personal awareness, I like to use it to help me to understand how teams form and perform over time.
 It sounds exotic but the name comes from an amalgamation of the two American psychologists first names

-If you imagine that when you’re communicating with someone else there are there are things which are known to you and things which are unknown and things which they know about themselves and things which are unknown.
+If you imagine that when you’re communicating with someone else there are things which are known to you and things which are unknown and things which they know about themselves and things which are unknown.
 If we then lay these out at right angles to each other we can create 2×2 with 4 different areas (or panes in the window) on it.
 We’ll work around the different ‘panes’ of glass on the window and I’ll briefly explain each one.

 The first is the Open Area.
-In this area there are things which I know and things that you know about me, for instance you know that I’m the CEO of K International and I’m a man.
+In this area, there are things which I know and things that you know about me, for instance you know that I’m the CEO of K International and I’m a man.

-The second pane is the Blind Area, in here we have things that I don’t know about myself but that are known to others, this can sometimes be things which annoy other people.
+The second pane is the Blind Area, in here we have things that I don’t know about myself but that is known to others, this can sometimes be things which annoy other people.
 This area can be reduced is through thoughtful and considered feedback.
 Its a skill to give feedback and not everyone does it correctly.
 It needs someone to give it and someone to be open to receive it and the right environment for this to happen.

 The third pane in the window is the Hidden Area.
 This is an area where I hide information which is known to me to others.
-For instance you won’t know (until now) that although I’m an Englishman I can’t stand drinking tea.
+For instance, you won’t know (until now) that although I’m an Englishman I can’t stand drinking tea.
 The reduction is this pane comes through self-disclosure, often by sharing a little bit about yourself in a considered way will help other people to get a better idea of who you are and ultimately develop as a person as self-disclosure can lead to feedback.

-The forth and last window pane is the Unknown Area.
+The fourth and last window pane is the Unknown Area.
 This area is accessed through self-discovery.
 As with the two previous (feedback and self-disclosure) people start to take risks and discover things which they never thought possible.
-As a leader it is your primary role to ensure the environment in which these things can happen is set-up and maintained.
+As a leader, it is your primary role to ensure the environment in which these things can happen is set-up and maintained.
 I’ve found that teams will always go through the forming, storming, norming and performing curve but by using a model such as the JoHari Window it speeds this process up.
 In the slide below I’m showing how teams change over time, you get the idea.

 So… to sum up.
-Agile is/was a much needed change in the way some projects are put into action.
-Its well documented (and in our experience) to save the end client money and deliver remarkable projects on time.
-But its not an answer to everything.
-As with most things at work now as a leader you’ll be dealing with human beings and you’ll need to think about any new concepts you implement given this context.
+Agile is/was a much-needed change in the way some projects are put into action.
+It’s well documented (and in our experience) to save the end client money and deliver remarkable projects on time.
+But it’s not an answer to everything.
+As with most things at work now as a leader, you’ll be dealing with human beings and you’ll need to think about any new concepts you implement given this context.
 Use your EQ as well as your IQ.